Code-Institute-Submissions/Hangman-Game-19/README.md

 ## **Acknowledgments**

 * Tutor Support from Code Institute, for helping me out when I got stuck.
-* [Stackoverflow](https://stackoverflow.com/), for researching answers to all matter of questions, both large and small.
+* [Stackoverflow](https://stackoverflow.com/), for providing answers to all matter of questions, both large and small.
 * My mentor Rohit Sharma, for his immense patience, and for simply being a "python god".
 * My family, who play-tested the application in its various iterations.